How to Install Sysdig on Debian (13, 12, 11)

 After saving, switch to your custom view with F2 or by typing :your_view_name.

-If Sysdig reports that the kernel module cannot be loaded, first verify that the kernel headers are installed for your running kernel:
+If Sysdig reports that the probe cannot load, first make sure the headers for your running kernel are installed:

 sudo apt install linux-headers-$(uname -r)

-This modern BPF probe uses the kernel's built-in eBPF virtual machine, eliminating the need for DKMS compilation.
-It works on kernels 5.8 and later.
+The --modern-bpf option uses the kernel’s built-in eBPF support and works on kernels 5.8 and newer.

 sudo sysdig -c topprocs_cpu